Shopping Tour in La Rochelle

 The best shopping in La Rochelle isn't in the malls — it's on the streets.
 From vintage stores to artisan workshops, spots like Vieux Port and Arcaded old town are scattered through neighborhoods that reward the curious walker.
 Wander further and you'll stumble on Rue des Merciers — the kind of find you can't replicate online.

-Use this page as a starting point for a La Rochelle walking tour, a free self-guided route, or the Roamee app for La Rochelle.
+Use this page as a starting point for a La Rochelle walking tour, a free route, or the Roamee app for La Rochelle.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Visitors explore La Rochelle for history and coastal walks, but every walking route ends up passing through Vieux Port and Arcaded old town and neighborhood markets that tell their own story about the city.
 Don't overlook Rue des Merciers — it reflects what the people of La Rochelle actually buy, make, and value.